Jargonautika/2020-Fall-UIUC-LING270.github.io/project.md

 For the proposal, you will write a short paper (~1 page single spaced) discussing your topic of interest.
 While grading your papers, I will advise you as to how you should continue with your topic; i.e. whether you should broaden or narrow the scope of the project.
 In your paper, cite two of the sources you plan to use for the final paper, and briefly discuss what these sources say about your topic.
-The proposal portion of the project will be due Tuesday, March 3rd at 11:59 PM on Moodle.
+The proposal portion of the project will be due Tuesday, September 27th at 11:59 PM by email.

 ## Project Report (18% of course grade)